Haasbot Ubuntu installation

 After that message indicating "packages might be upgraded" most probably will be show, so we do just that:

-sudo apt upgradeThen some packages will be upgraded; on any question just answer Y
+sudo apt upgradeThen some packages will be upgraded; on any question just answer Y - Now the actual MONO installation

 This step will take ~15-30 minutes, depending on your server configuration.